Learn to Hunt

 What sources of air emissions influence the availability of air resources in my area?

-The box at the top of the AAR Summary lists all the facilities that may directly affect the air quality in the area.
-These facilities were the focus of the modeling analyses used to estimate the amount of air resources currently being utilized.
+The box at the top of the AAR Summary lists all facilities that were the focus of the modeling analyses used to estimate the amount of air resources currently being utilized.
 All other sources of air emissions are included in the modeling analyses as part of the background concentration.

 How is the amount of available air resources determined?

 The amount of available air resources is determined using a computer simulation called a dispersion model.
 The dispersion model is used to predict the maximum concentration (defined by the form of the standard for the pollutant and its averaging time) caused by emissions from industrial sources in the area.
 In order to make this prediction, information about the area being evaluated is entered into the dispersion model.
 This can include: the amount of pollution being released into the air, the height of smoke stacks that the pollution is coming from, and the area’s terrain and weather conditions.
 The modeled concentration is then added to the background concentration to determine the total predicted pollutant concentration in the area.
 Subtracting the total concentration from the NAAQS provides an estimate of the amount of air resources that is still available in the area.